About The Washboard Fest

-Every year, on Father’s Day weekend, the downtown streets of Logan, Ohio come alive with the celebration of the washboard, as a musical instrument.
-Logan is the home of the Columbus Washboard Company, the only remaining washboard manufacturing company in the U.S.
+Every year, on Father’s Day weekend (Thursday through Saturday) the downtown streets of Logan, Ohio come alive with a celebration of the washboard.
+Logan is the home to the Columbus Washboard Company, the last remaining washboard manufacturing company in the U.S.

-Washboards continue to be used as instruments of laundry-day in some parts of the world, and they add decorative value to many homes.
-But, this artifact of the ages is more known as the source of that toe-tappin’ rhythm coming from Jug bands and Dixieland groups throughout the country.
+Washboards continue to be used as instruments of laundry-day in some parts of the world, plus they add decorative value to many homes.
+But this artifact of the past is now more known as the source of that toe-tappin’ rhythm coming from Jug bands and Dixieland groups throughout the country.

 Modified to form a “vest” that hangs from the shoulders, that same raspy sound of energy also became the source of rhythm for Cajun music throughout the Bayou.

-Welcome to Logan, heart of the beautiful Hocking Hills and enjoy Ohio’s Most Unique Music Festival!
+Welcome to Logan, heart of the beautiful Hocking Hills and enjoy Ohio’s Most Unique Festival!